Frisco, Santa Fe comparison

 palallin Member

-Collias describes the development of the 4500s from the Q engines (and the development of the MoPac's 4-8-4s from DRGW engines).
-The War production board told the RRs to shop around for plans to reduce the load on engineering resources during WW II.
-It was much less resource-intensive to tweak existing designs than develop completely new ones.
+The War production board told the railroads to shop around for plans to reduce the load on engineering resources during WW II.

 Share This Page